So You Want to Live in Allston

 The B branch of the Green Line runs though Allston along Commonwealth Avenue.

-There’s also the newly completed Boston Landing Commuter Rail station.
+There’s also the Boston Landing Commuter Rail station.

 What Real Estate Agents Say